-Additionally, trade tensions between the United States and China are impacting our ability to seamlessly design, build, market and sell our products.
+Additionally, ongoing trade tensions between the United States and China are impacting our ability to seamlessly design, build, market and sell our products.
+These tensions may increase suddenly at any time due to government policies or actions.
 Some customers have moved production away from China, further from our facilities and engineers.
 We endeavor to have multi-sourced manufacturing, but this is not currently practical for all products in all locations.

-War based restrictions, embargos, and supply chain disruptions are occurring as a result of the Russian invasion of Ukraine, which could have economic and other indirect impacts to our business.
+War based restrictions, embargos, and supply chain disruptions have and are occurring as a result of the Russian invasion of Ukraine, which could have economic and other indirect impacts to our business.
 We do not have any operations in Russia or Ukraine, nor do we rely on any software or hardware components sourced from these two countries.
+The Israel - Hamas war could have similar issues, although we have not experienced any material impacts.